Siddharth-31/cracking-with-JTR/README.md

 2. **Prepare the Files:**

-   Place the `worldlist.txt` and `passwords.txt` files in the same directory as the John the Ripper executable or specify the path to these files in the commands.
+   Place the `worldlist.txt` and `password.txt` files in the same directory as the John the Ripper executable or specify the path to these files in the commands.

 3. **Run John the Ripper:**